imvinayak32/namaste-js-notes/notes/season-1/lecture-18.md

 }
 console.log(calculateArea(radius));
 ```

-The above solution works perfectly fine but what if we have now requirement to calculate array of circumference.
-Code now be like
+2. We have to calculate array of circumference more.
 ```js
 const radius = [1, 2, 3, 4];
 const calculateCircumference = function(radius) {